Slackadays/mini2EQ/README.md

 # mini2EQ

-**mini2EQ** is a little program that lets you convert a miniDSP calibration microphone's factory calibration file to an equalizer preset that you can import to your favorite software.
+**mini2EQ** is a cute little program that lets you convert a miniDSP calibration microphone's factory calibration file to an equalizer preset that you can import to your favorite software.

 ## The Problem

 I want to use one of MDSP's [calibration mics](https://www.minidsp.com/products/acoustic-measurement/umik-1) to ensure a flat response in my sound systems.
-To make sure these mics are perfectly flat, you can get a factory calibration file customized for your exact microphone.
+To make sure these mics are perfectly flat, you can get a factory calibration file customized for your exact one.
 Unfortunately, I couldn't get this data working in any of my favorite free and open-source software using a more common format, so I just made mini2EQ to do this conversion for me.

-Now, you can use this calibration file in anything that supports its output formats (currently APO), such as EasyEffects and Peace EQ.
+With mini2EQ, you can now use this calibration file in anything that supports its output formats, such as EasyEffects and Peace EQ.

 ## Prerequisite

-mini2EQ requires at least Python 3.7 to run.
+You'll need at least Python 3.7 to run mini2EQ.

 ## How To Use

 ### 1. Download

-Click the `mini2eq.py` file in GitHub and use the download button on its page to download it.
+Click the `mini2eq.py` file here in GitHub and use the download button on its page to download it.

 ### 2. Run it